samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Damage Threshold

 A creature or an object that has a damage threshold has [Immunity](#Immunity) to all damage unless it takes an amount of damage from a single attack or effect equal to or greater than its damage threshold, in which case it takes that entire instance of damage.
-Any damage that fails to meet or exceed the damage threshold is superficial and doesn’t reduce [Hit Points](#HitPoints).
+Any damage that fails to meet or exceed the damage threshold is superficial and doesn't reduce [Hit Points](#HitPoints).
 For example, if an object has a damage threshold of 10, the object takes no damage if 9 damage is dealt to it, since that damage fails to exceed the threshold.
 If the same object is dealt 11 damage, it takes all of that damage.

 ---